matt-dinh13/matt-dinh-blog/README.md

 3. Deploy automatically on push to main branch

 ### Environment Variables for Production
+Set these in your Vercel dashboard under Settings > Environment Variables:
 ```env
 NEXT_PUBLIC_SUPABASE_URL=your_production_supabase_url
 NEXT_PUBLIC_SUPABASE_ANON_KEY=your_production_anon_key
 SUPABASE_SERVICE_ROLE_KEY=your_production_service_role_key
 ```

+**🔒 Security**: Never commit real credentials to the repository.
+Use environment variables for all sensitive data.

 ## 📝 Recent Updates